 I am a text based artist, working in painting, screen-printing, and fibers.
 I live and work in Nashville, Tennessee.
-I graduated in 2010 with an MFA from the University of Tennessee and currently teach Art at Hillwood High School.
+I have an MFA from the University of Tennessee and currently teach Art at Hillwood High School.

 I pretended Boy George was my cousin and daydreamed of being a singer or a dolphin.
 I loved making ashtrays from mud.

 Two lane roads and farmland scatter the landscape.
 Fake wood paneling and beige walls surrounded me.